chickenPopcorn/EqEq/notes/language-reference-manual.md

 ## Design Implementation

-Within contexts and `find` blocks, a valid statements look like many C-style languages, where expressions are semi-colon (`;`) separated, may be have sub-expessions using parenthesis (`(`, `)`) and the lexemes of an expressio may be made up of any one of:
+Within contexts and `find` blocks, valid statements look like many C-style languages, where expressions are semi-colon (`;`) separated, may be have sub-expessions using parenthesis (`(`, `)`) and the lexemes of an expression may be made up of:

 1. **variables** to which floating-point numbers are assigned